E-Service-FiveM/cfx_txadmin.pack/README.md

 If you need assistance or have questions, feel free to contact us anytime via our **Discord server**:
 [Noveks Support Discord](https://discord.gg/8q8BnmgXq2).

----

-## 📑 License
+### 📑 License

-This script is open-source and can be freely used and modified as long as you adhere to the license terms.
+This script is **not open-source** and may only be used under the following conditions:

+- **Usage**: You may only use the script on your own server.
+Redistribution, resale, or distribution on other servers is prohibited unless explicitly authorized by the developer.
+- **Modifications**: You are not permitted to modify or distribute the script unless explicitly granted permission by the developer.
+- **Escrow**: If the script is part of an escrow service (such as Tebex), usage and licensing terms may be governed by the rules of the escrow platform.
+Ensure that you comply with all relevant terms and conditions.
+- **Commercial Use**: The script may not be used for commercial purposes without express consent from the developer.
+Any resale or redistribution is subject to the developer’s licensing terms.

-Please respect the usage guidelines and only use the script on your own server.
+Please respect the license terms and ensure the script is only used on your own server as permitted.

----
+This reflects the idea that the script is not open-source and imposes more restrictions on use and modification.
+If you'd like to make any more adjustments or need further information, let me know!

 **Enjoy your new admin log system!** ✨